andersonmmi/Discourse-NFT-Badge-Plugin/README.md

 2 - Find the closest available plugin outlet

-Inside these templates will have predefined lodations where we can hook our plugin into.
-These are called plugin outlets and have the following convention:
+Inside these templates will have predefined locations where we can hook our plugin into.
+These are called plugin outlets, are located inside the handlebar templates, and have the following conventions :
 ```
-"plugin-outlet name="blah"
+{{plugin-outlet name="blah" }}
 ```
 For instance, option 3 above has the following outlets available to us:
 ```